elyssonmr/python-dropbox-examples/README.md

 Python Dropbox API Examples
 ====================

-These are some examples and helpful case studies of how you can use Python's Dropbox API in your projects.
+These are some examples of how you can use Python's Dropbox API in your projects.

 Before we get started is necessary to do a few steps to configure dropbox and your environment.